About Paleophilatelie.eu website

 To keep updated about latest modifications of the website please look at the pages News and Current Year (announcements of new and upcoming issues are here).

-Visitors are welcome to follow the Author on X” formerly “Twitter” or join "Paleophilately" group on Facebook, associated with this website to be able to chat with him and provide their feedback.
+Visitors are welcome to follow the Author on X" formerly "Twitter" or join a thriving community of thousands of fossil and stamp enthusiasts in the "Paleophilately" group on Facebook, associated with this website to be able to chat with him and provide their feedback.

 The Language Barrier